morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Mediatek mt7921au - supported in-kernel since Linux kernel 5.18 (2022) (AP Mode support added in kernel 5.19) - Filogic 330 - abgn+ac+ax - 2x2:2 - Wi-Fi 6E, WPA3, OFDMA, Zero DFS, BT 5.2, MU-MIMO, 1024QAM, HE80, LNA/PA, ESR`

+Info: It is necessary to add additional information in this section before listing the adapters because the driver, firmware and adapters are relatively new to the market and there are things that Linux users need to know.

 Status: USB adapters featuring the mt7921au chipset have been available since July 2022.
 Links to adapters and information are now included in this list. `Adapters based on the mt7921au chipset should not be considered plug and play` unless you are using a recently released distro with kernel 5.19 or later such as Ubuntu 22.10. `If you are not technically inclined and want a plug and play adapter right now, continue on down this list to see adapters that are currently plug and play with almost all popular non-server distros.
-This would include adapters starting at the AC1200 section` Remember that server distros think the entire world has cabled ethernet connections.
+This includes adapters starting at the AC1200 section` Remember that server distros think the entire world has cabled ethernet connections.
 You can add wifi support to server distros.
 Check with your distro doumentation or support forums for more information.
-Also, remember that some distros, such as Debian do not include firmware in their main distro so you may need to install firmware for the adapter to function.

-Warning: USB WiFi adapters based on the mt7921au chipset are relatively new to the market.
-The driver and firmware are relatively new as well.
-The driver is located in recent versions of the Linux kernel.
-What are the minimums?
+What are the kernel versions you should know about?

 - Minimum kernel for managed (client) mode = 5.18
 - Minimum kernel for monitor mode = 5.18
 - Minimum kernel for master (AP) mode = 5.19
+- Minimum kernel for P2P mode = 6.4
+- Minimum kernel for mesh point = not yet

 Note: The mt7921au driver must include the VID/PID that your adapter uses in order for the adapter to be plug and play per the above guidance.
 Adapter makers may use custom company VID/PID numbers.
 If this is the case, a patch needs to be submitted to the `linux-wireless` list in order for the VIS/PID to be merged into the mainline and latest LTS as needed.
 An example of this situation currently is the Netgear A8000 adapter.
 For more information and a temporary workaround, see the section about the Netgear A8000 below.